What It Really Means To Live In The Present Moment

 While you are identified with the mind you will always be subject to pain.
 Pain is a resistance to what is occurring in the present moment, an inability to accept it.
 The strength of pain depends on how strongly you are resisting what is happening, which is determined with how much you are identified with your mind.
 If I am very identified with my mind then I will be suffering a lot.
 If something unpleasant happens in the present the more labelling and judgement your mind makes of it the more unhappiness and paid you will feel from it.

 Past-pain is described as a pain body and either dormant or active depending on how unhappy you are.
 This can be experienced in emotional triggers that cause you to flare up in anger or when you feel the need to act out in a destructive way towards somebody for no reason.
 The pain-body wants to survive by feeding on and creating more pain in the present.
 It will make you want to suffer pain, cause other people to feel pain or a combination of the two.
-This is all happen subconsciously so the more aware you become of it, the easier it will be to stop.
+This all happens subconsciously, so the more aware you become of it, the easier it will be to stop.
 When you become aware of it, you are present and 'watching the pain-body' so it can not pretend to be you anymore.
 Focus on the feeling in your body, DO NOT let the feeling become thoughts.
 Always be aware that you are merely watching it, you are not the pain.

 You can buy the book here